quic/cloud-ai-sdk/README.md

 # Access to Cloud AI Instances
 ### AWS
 The AWS Cloud AI 100 instances have the Platform and Apps SDK installed.
 Developers can clone this repository on the instance to get started.
+Need to add more details.

 # Pre-requisites
 For developers with Cloud AI hardware equipped servers, refer to [Getting Started](https://docs.qualcomm.com/bundle/resource/topics/HD-PT790-991A) for